-- 1. make sure your locker is locked with a high quality combination lock or other good quality lock, - 2. do not tell anyone your locker combination, - 3. lock your bicycle to the bicycle stand, and - 4. do not bring anything of significant value to school, including electronics and some articles of clothing.
+- 1. make sure your locker is locked with the supplied lock, - 2. do not tell anyone your locker combination, - 3. lock your bicycle/scooter/e-bike to the bicycle stand, and - 4. do not bring anything of significant value to school, including electronics and some articles of clothing.